mobydoby/async-neuronal-network/READme.md

 # Async Neural Architecture Design

 ## Quickstart
 This project is still in development.
 Currently this project support initializing networks of neurons and retreiving their outputs through code.
+As of March 1, 2025, interfaces with training environments (Gym, Gazebo) is not supported yet.
+Custom interfaces will need to be developed for various ML tasks (i.e RL, object detection, language generation, etc.)

 To run this project,
 1. Clone this repo
 2. Import the network class